appatalks/chatgpt-html/README.md

 ![Screenshot](Screenshot.png)

 v.0.9.2.beta - Native Speech-to-text Engine added.
-(Still rather use the google vocie input from the Andrioid phone, but on desktop this works not too bad.)
+(Still rather use the google voice input from the Android phone, but on desktop this works not too bad.)

 Has GPT-4 Support (Needs Testing)